openaps/docs/docs/docs/While You Wait For Gear/collect-data-and-prepare.md

 * Set your DIA. **Note**: Most people have their DIA for traditional pumping to be too short (e.g. 2 or 3).
 For looping, OpenAPS will default to using 5.
 Many people find they actually need it to be 6 or 7 with properly adjusted other settings.

-* ISFs over 250 mg/dl per unit will need a special step in loop setup once your setup script is finished (see [here](<../Build Your Rig/step-4-watching-log#temp-basals-6-3-isf-255-or-carb-ratio-25-with-a-x23-or-x54)), even though the pump currently will allow you to set them higher.
-Just remember, you will need to run a couple extra commands when you setup your loop.

 * If you have periods in the day where your pump normally has basal settings of zero - your loop will not work!
 You can resolve this by setting the lowest possible basal setting your pump will permit.
 OpenAPS will then issue temp basals of zero, as needed.

 #### Easy Bolus Button